underpin-project/dpp/README.md

 DPPs for more software will be added in the near future, eg GraphDB.

-# Trivy SPDX 2.3 and Cyclone .6
+# Trivy SPDX 2.3 and Cyclone 1.6

-The software DPPs were made by [Trivy](https://trivy.dev/) and use the following formats:
+The software DPPs were made using [Trivy](https://trivy.dev/) and use the following formats:
 - license-report.txt: license report generated from SPDX
 - spdx-2.3.tag: [SPDX 2.3](https://spdx.github.io/spdx-spec/v2.3/) plain text (TAG)
 - spdx-2.3.json: [SPDX 2.3](https://spdx.github.io/spdx-spec/v2.3/) JSON